-The central banks have the monopoly of notes issue.
-Notes circulated by it act as legal tender of my money.
-The central bank has an issue department that issues coins and notes to commercial banks.
-Notes and coins are manufactured by the government but they are put into circulation by the central bank.
-The money put in circulation must be monitored to ensure that there is just the right amount in circulation.
+The central banks have the monopoly of notes issue, and these notes issued by central banks act as legal tender of money.
+Each central bank has an issue department that issues coins and notes to commercial banks.
+Even though these notes and coins are manufactured by the government, they are put into circulation by the central bank.
+Therefore, the money put in circulation must be monitored to ensure that there is just the right amount in circulation.

 Control of Commercial Banks

 All commercial banks are under obligation to prepare and submit a report of their undertaking to the central bank after a given period of time.
 These statistics are important in decision-making in the finance sector.
 The central bank can influence the activities of the commercial banks through its monetary policies.

 Banker, Fiscal Agent and Adviser to the Government